Part 1 of a 4-part series – As seen in the October issue of Timber Processing.

 Finally, sensors located at the end of the planing process have another potentially money-saving benefit.
 It’s possible that one end of an otherwise perfect board will be above the acceptable parameters for moisture content.
 A sensor will discover that, allowing the manufacturer to cut the wet section from the board, salvaging its higher grade.

 If an increasingly profitable lumber operation is your goal—and wet lumber claims, lost productivity, and excessive operating costs are the stuff of your nightmares—hi-tech, IIoT-connected sensor systems provide immediate results.

-Stay tuned for Part 2: Kilns, here and in in the November issue of Timber Processing.
+Next up: Part 2: Kilns, as seen in the November issue of Timber Processing.

 Learn more about why Finna Sensors is the global leader in lumber moisture measurement